icopy-site/awesome/docs/awesome/free-for-dev.md

   * [TestTLS.com](https://testtls.com) - Test a SSL/TLS service for secure server configuration, certificates, chains etc. Not limited to HTTPS.
   * [threatconnect.com](https://threatconnect.com) — Threat intelligence: It is designed for individual researchers, analysts and organizations who are starting to learn about cyber threat intelligence.
 Free up to 3 Users
   * [tinfoilsecurity.com](https://www.tinfoilsecurity.com/) — Automated vulnerability scanning.
 Free plan allows weekly XSS scans
+  * [Ubiq Security](https://ubiqsecurity.com/) — Encrypt and decrypt data with 3 lines of code and automatic key management.
+Free for 1 application and up to 1,000,000 encryptions per month.
   * [Virgil Security](https://virgilsecurity.com/) — Tools and services for implementing end-to-end encryption, database protection, IoT security and more in your digital solution.
 Free for applications with up to 250 users.
   * [Virushee](https://virushee.com/) — Privacy-oriented file/data scanning powered by hybrid heuristic and AI-assisted engine.
 Possible to use internal dynamic sandbox analysis.
 Limited to 50MB per file upload